auremoser/nicar-2015/nicar-mappingJS.md

 + Basic Text Editor
 + Browser

+#### Running Locally
-You can open HTML files on your hard drive from a browser.
+* You can open HTML files on your hard drive from a browser.
 Use CMD+O or CTRL+O like you'd do to open a file in any program.
-You can also run a little server by navigating to the folder where you will store your files and running `http-server &`; you have
+* You can also run a little server by navigating to the folder where you will store your files and running `http-server &`; you have

 ###VisJson
 The viz.json file is the main source of data for CartoDB JavaScript functions (createVis and createLayer) for creating visualizations in the browser.